Selva791/Algorithms/README.md

-Mix of # Algorithms many questions and answers
+Mix of # Algorithms, many questions and answers